petall-io/optcg-price-analysis/README.md

 - Super Rares have the most significant post-launch drop among all base rarities
 - Wanted Posters are the only rarity variant that consistently increases in value immediately after pre-release
 - Wanted Posters, SPs, and Manga Rares maintain a positive price index after the first month of release
-- The best buying window is on day 30-60 for Near Mint (NM) cards, Base Rarity cards, and sealed products since prices for the specified products reach their floor in this range when analyzing the most recent sets with existing early price data (OP12-14, PRB02, and EB03)
+- The best buying window is on day 30-60 for Near Mint (NM) cards, Base Rarity cards, and Sealed Products.
+Prices for the specified products reach their floor in this range when analyzing the most recent sets with existing early price data (OP12-14, PRB02, and EB03)
 - Variant-specific buying windows differ:
     - Wanted Posters & Mangas: Day 0-6
     - SPs: Day 7-29